Tuza's Conjecture for Threshold Graphs: Introduction

-If $\Abs{S} \geq\Abs{K}$, we can derive the statement from \cref{lem:clique_IS}: it is enough to take any $\Abs{K}$-element subset $S'$ of $S$. \end{proof} \fi We say that we \emph{pack edges of $K$ with vertices of $S$} when we use triangle packings from \cref{cor:clique_IS}. \iflong The following lemma describes tightly how many edge-disjoint triangles can be packed in a clique. \begin{lemma}[\cite{feder2012packing}] The optimal triangle packing for $K_n$ with $n=6x+i,0\le i\le5$ is $\nicefrac{\Brace{\binom{n}{2}-k}}{3}$ where $k$ is the number of not covered edges and \begin{itemize} \item $k=0$ for $i=1,3$, \item $k=4$ for $i=5$, \item $k=\frac{n}{2}$ for $i=0,2$, \item $k=\frac{n}{2}+1$ for $i=4$. \end{itemize} \end{lemma} Observe, that we can always hit all the triangles in a clique by leaving a bipartite graph with partitions of as equal size as possible and removing the rest.
-Therefore, the optimal triangle hitting in a clique consists of at most half the edges. \fi
+We say that we \emph{pack edges of $K$ with vertices of $S$} when we use triangle packings from \cref{cor:clique_IS}.
+The following lemma describes tightly how many edge-disjoint triangles can be packed in a clique. \begin{lemma}[\cite{feder2012packing}] The optimal triangle packing for $K_n$ with $n=6x+i,0\le i\le5$ is $\nicefrac{\Brace{\binom{n}{2}-k}}{3}$ where $k$ is the number of not covered edges and \begin{itemize} \item $k=0$ for $i=1,3$, \item $k=4$ for $i=5$, \item $k=\frac{n}{2}$ for $i=0,2$, \item $k=\frac{n}{2}+1$ for $i=4$. \end{itemize} \end{lemma} Observe, that we can always hit all the triangles in a clique by leaving a bipartite graph with partitions of as equal size as possible and removing the rest.
+Therefore, the optimal triangle hitting in a clique consists of at most half the edges.